 A statement on his website said in part, “He will be missed.
 His 2nd priority in life was music.
 There was no 3rd.
 His 1st priority, far ahead of the other, was healing or comforting anyone in need.

 Whether it was emotional pain, or physical discomfort, or any other cause of suffering, he needed to put our minds at ease and our hearts at rest.
 He needed to see a warm, affirming smile where there had not been one before.
 Song was just his tool for making that happen.”

 The only vocalist to win Grammys in the jazz, pop, and R&B categories, his hit songs included “We’re in This Love Together,” “After All,” “Boogie Down,” “Never Givin’ Up,” and the theme song to the TV series “Moonlighting,” for which he wrote the lyrics.

 Jarreau’s first attention came for his 1975 album “We Got By” and follow-ups “Glow” and “Look to the Rainbow.”
 He entered the Top Ten with “Breakin’ Away.”
 His hit theme to “Moonlighting” came in 1987.

 In 1998, Jarreau found a fresh burst of acclaim after signing to Verve/GRP in 1998, where he reunited with producer Tommy LiPuma.
 His 2006 album “Givin’ It Up,” recorded with George Benson, was nominated for three Grammys.
 He also released a holiday album, “Christmas” in 2008.

-Posted by Jim W. Dean, Managing Editor on February 12, 2017, With 1273 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on February 12, 2017, With 1285 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.